-I believe that Chattanooga just might be the up-and-coming location for foodies.
-You can do a Google search and find several articles that go into more detail about the food scene in the Scenic City, but I want to share with you three of my favorite places to eat.
+Chattanooga just might be the up-and-coming location for foodies.
+You can do a Google search and find several articles that go into more detail about the food scene in the Scenic City.
+We have updated our short list of Chattanooga restaurants below to include some new (to us), must-try places.

 Maple Street Biscuit Company opened its doors in Florida in 2012.
 Today there are 8 locations across the south, including the Chattanooga location at 407 Broad Street.
 The food here is absolutely amazing if I do say so myself.